Office of International Relations

 (1) Initial Registration

-1. Non-Japanese nationals who plan to stay in Japan for 90 days and more must do "resident registration" with the municipal office in district where they live within 14 days of arrival.
+1. Non-Japanese nationals who plan to stay in Japan for 90 days or more must complete resident registration at the ward/municipal office of the district where they live within 14 days of establishing their residence.

 1. Resident Card